salesagility/SuiteCRM/tests/README.md

               - "HUB_PORT_4444_TCP_ADDR=selenium-hub"
               - "HUB_PORT_4444_TCP_PORT=4444"
 </pre>
+**Note: you can using the nodes without vnc support if you prefer**

 You can select the browser you wish to test by adding it to the --env.